- Align your optimization program with goals that are important for your business

 A goal tree is a map of the metrics that are critical to your company’s success.
 The discovery process for creating a goal tree helps you translate business metrics into concrete optimization goals.

 As you can see in the hypothetical example above, each goal breaks down into a set of smaller goals.
-For example, in order to reach their revenue goal of $2.0M, this company estimates that it has to hit two other goals first—getting 2 million site visitors and generating an average of $1 of revenue from each.
+For example, to reach its revenue goal of $2.0M, this company estimates it has to hit two other goals first—getting 2 million site visitors and generating an average of $1 of revenue from each.
 Those two metrics in turn depend on reaching several other, more granular goals.
 Top-level metrics roll directly into smaller KPIs for which you optimize.

 You might also like our Optimizely Academy course, Align Experimentation to Your Business.